The questions that makes the Aristotle Model powerful

 2. WHY is it important to fix?
-Not every problem needs to be fixed.
+The Aristotle Model asks this question because not every problem needs to be fixed.
 This is especially true if there is little risk of the problem re-occurring or if the cost to fix it – in time, resources and/or money – exceeds the benefits of solving it.

 Not all problems are created equal.
 It is important to assess and differentiate between gnats that irritate and bombs that detonate.

 When exploring the WHY you also want to take into consideration the cost on morale, employee engagement and stress levels the problems are causing.